Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/09-R_downstream_functionalAnalysis.md

 exercises: 10
 questions:
 - "What is Gene enrichment analysis?"
-- "Gene Ontology and pathways "
+- "Gene Ontology (GO) and pathways "
-- "Visualise functional enrichments as networks ?"
+- "How to visualise functionally enriched GOs/pathways as networks?"

 objectives:
 - "Gene enrichment analysis"